 Banks are subject to regulatory capital requirements administered by federal banking agencies.
 Capital adequacy guidelines and, additionally for banks, prompt corrective action regulations, involve quantitative measures of assets, liabilities, and certain off-balance sheet items calculated under regulatory accounting practices.
 Capital amounts and classifications are also subject to qualitative judgments by regulators.
 Failure to meet capital requirements can initiate regulatory action.
-Under Basel III rules, the Bank must hold a capital conservation buffer above the adequately capitalized risk-based capital ratios.
-The capital conservation buffer has been fully phased in and is 2.5%.
-The capital conservation buffer for 2021 and 2020 is 2.5%.
-Management believes that the Bank met all its capital adequacy requirements as of December 31, 2021 and 2020.
+Failure to meet capital requirements can initiate regulatory action.
+Management believes that the Bank met all its capital adequacy requirements as of December 31, 2022 and 2021.